Mino

 Easily fine-tune the design.
 Use sliders and toggles to adjust the orthosis to your patient's needs.

 Print your design in-house or order the finished product.
-We make sure the products are delivered within two weeks, with a trackable progress through the platform.
+We make sure the products are delivered within 5 to 10 working days, with a trackable progress through the platform.

 Precise thumb support